fredericcordonier/420D/README.md

 ---

-## 🐳 Building with Docker (Podman)
+## 🐳 Building with Docker/Podman

-To build the project in a clean and reproducible environment, you need to install podman:
+To build the project in a clean and reproducible environment, you need to install podman, then:

-# Build the Docker image
-./docker/build.sh
+- make

+will build the docker image if necessary, then build the software in the container.

+- make install

+will copy the generated software and files to the INSTALL_PATH, defaulting to ./output

+- make clean

+will delete the intermediate build files (but not the docker image).

 # The firmware will be built using the toolchain inside the container